sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * A feature is managed by systemd.
 * A feature has a systemd service file and one or more bash scripts that ensures the complex dependency rules set for the feature.
 * A feature's change of state could affect the state of other features.
-* All the complex dependencies are met through systemd service management of features.
+* All the complex dependencies across features are met through systemd service management.

 ## Proposed behavior at high level
-* Maintain the current behavior given above as the same in new mode with exception of few updates as explained below.
+* Maintain the current behavior (*as given above*) in new mode with exception of few updates as explained below.
-   * There would not be any change required in the .service or bash scripts associated with the service, except for few minor updates described below.
+   * There would not be any changes required in the .service or bash scripts associated with the service, except for few minor updates described below.
    * systemctl gets used in the same way as now, but under new wrapper commands.

 * The systemd would continue to manage features running in both legacy & kubernetes mode.